-HUL reaches over 2 million children with its Swachh Aadat Curriculum
+HUL reaches 2 million+ children with its Swachh Aadat Curriculum

 Reports from UNICEF1 tell us that almost half of India’s children under five years of age fall ill frequently.
 Lack of hygiene is one of the principal causes of stunting and other illnesses in children.
 The onset of the global pandemic has made it critical than ever for children to be equipped with the right WASH education.